 Returns: negative on error, and positive on success.

-Choose Path to Search for Locating Source Datasets/Files
+Choose the Path to Search for Locating Source Datasets or Files

 Virtual datasets can rely on source datasets whose containing files may not be located in the same directory as the virtual dataset.
 A path to locate files for source datasets may be specified in one of two ways: an environment variable (“HDF5_VDS_SOURCE_PATH”) or with the following property set on a dataset access property list: